 In 2019, Dante was flying high, recognized as the #1 bar in the world by the World's 50 Best Bars and Tales of the Cocktail Foundation.

-Those are honorable accolades for a humble Italian bar serving Manhattan's Greenwich Village since 1915.
+Those are honorable accolades for a humble Italian bar serving Manhattan's Greenwich Village since 1915 (thus making it one of NYC's oldest bars).

 Over the years, Dante has attracted a creative crowd, including Ernest Hemingway, Al Pacino, Bob Dylan, and Patti Smith.